Harry Arroyo

 Harry Arroyo (born October 25, 1957) is an American former professional boxer who held the IBF lightweight title from 1984 to 1985.

 Early years

-Arroyo, of Puerto Rican descent, was born on the south side of Youngstown, Ohio, a steel-manufacturing center near the Pennsylvania border.
+Nicknamed "Dirty Harry", Arroyo, of Puerto Rican descent, was born on the south side of Youngstown, Ohio, a steel-manufacturing center near the Pennsylvania border.
 As a child, he reportedly told his 15 siblings about his dream of becoming a nationally known fighter.
 In the 1980s, he became one of the most recognizable boxers on television and regularly appeared on the covers of boxing magazines.
 In 1984, Arroyo, with fellow Youngstown native Ray Mancini, was listed among the nation's top 10 contenders by the World Boxing Association.
 This was after Mancini had lost that organization's world title to Livingstone Bramble.

 Boxing career

 Arroyo fought for nine years as an amateur boxer, winning several Golden Glove tournaments as well as eight AAU Regional Tournaments.
 As an amateur he had 110 wins and 15 losses.
 He worked up a record of 40 wins and 11 losses as a professional, and won the IBF's world lightweight title by beating Charlie "Choo Choo" Brown in the 14th round on April 15, 1984.
 Arroyo, a late substitute for Cornelius Boza Edwards, staggered Brown with two blows to the head, prompting referee Larry Hazzard to stop the fight.
 On September 1, 1984, Arroyo successfully defended his title against Charlie "White Lightning" Brown, in a bout held in Struthers, Ohio.
 The champion successfully defended his title once more against Terrence Alli, before losing to Jimmy Paul on April 4, 1985.